I have been working at Council on Foreign Relations full-time (Less than a year)

 The access, influence, and reputation of the Council allow it to attract some of the brightest and most original thinkers to its staff, creating an almost university-like milieu of highly intellectual pursuit.
 For junior staff -- i.e. non-fellows -- this provides plenty of opportunities to "get one's hands dirty" and collaborate with high-level people on important issues.
 In short, your work can actually matter.

 The Council is not a place to build a career if you're a junior staffer, and that's made clear to you from almost day one.
 Research associates are expected to move along to graduate school or another job after roughly two years, though there is no hard-and-fast limit or contract that enforces this.
 Instead, the Council encourages turnover by treating its junior staffers as more or less disposable: they are paid very meagerly, given little public recognition in the form of bylines or credits, and offered few-to-no opportunities for advancement within the organization, all while still being expected to perform at a consistently high level.
 For this reason, research associates often leave the Council with a "burned out," disillusioned attitude, even as they acknowledge the uniqueness and value of the experience.

 Advice to Management

 I applied online.
 The process took 6 weeks.
-I interviewed at Council on Foreign Relations (New York, NY).
+I interviewed at Council on Foreign Relations (New York, NY) in September 2015.

 Let us know if we're missing any workplace or industry recognition –